hellenshengfy/hellenshengfy.github.io/content/en/notes/_index.md

 Samples for identification were collected from a site in Dongqu, Mount Ji, Shanxi province.
 The site was excavated in 2020.

-> My sincere and hearty thanks go to Ms. Dong Ningning and Mr. Wen Pengyong, who generously share their samples to me and make this project possible.
-It is their suggestions and encouragement that giv me much insight into the field.
+> My sincere and hearty thanks go to Ms. Dong Ningning (Fudan University) and Mr. Wen Pengyong (Fudan University) , who generously share their samples to me and make this project possible.
+It is their suggestions and encouragement that give me much insight into the field.

 {{< endcolumn >}}